Tron-Burgundy/Ovo-Power-Move-Calculator/README.md

 - Click the bookmark again, this will grab bank holiday info and take you back to Ovo.
 - Click the bookmarklet again.
 Now your calculations should happen.

-If you click the bookmark and all the results are "Not enough data" then log out of your Ovo account and sign in again [The Ovo login page](https://my.ovoenergy.com/login) then click the bookmark again or refresh the page if it's open.

 The [.js file](https://github.com/Tron-Burgundy/Ovo-Power-Move-Calculator/blob/main/ovo.monthly-peak-calculator.js) contains the un-minifed code for the month calculator.
 If you press F12 on the [Smartapi site](https://smartpaymapi.ovoenergy.com/) you can paste the code for it into the console tab and run it like that rather than use a bookmark.